Jason Voorhees: Literature

-Jason first appeared outside of film in the 1982 novelization of Friday the 13th Part 3 by Michael Avallone.
+Jason first appeared outside film in the 1982 novelization of Friday the 13th Part 3 by Michael Avallone.
 Avallone chose to use an alternate ending, which was filmed for Part 3 but never used, as the ending for his 1982 adaptation.
 In the alternate film ending, Chris, who is in the canoe, hears Rick's voice and immediately rushes back to the house.
 When she opens the door, Jason is standing there with a machete, and he decapitates her.
 Jason next appears in print in the 1986 novelization of Jason Lives by Simon Hawke, who also adapted the first three films in 1987 and 1988.
-Jason Lives specifically introduced Elias Voorhees, Jason's father, a character who was slated to appear in the film but was cut by the studio.
-In the novel, instead of being cremated, Elias has Jason buried after his death.
+Jason Lives specifically introduced Jason's father, a character who was slated to appear in the film but was cut by the studio.
+In the novel, instead of being cremated, Jason’s father had him buried after his death.

 Jason made his comic book debut in the 1993 adaptation of Jason Goes to Hell, written by Andy Mangels.
 The three-issue series was a condensed version of the film, with a few added scenes that were never shot.
-Jason made his first appearance outside of the direct adaptations in Satan's Six No. 4, published in 1993, which is a continuation of the events of Jason Goes to Hell.
+Jason made his first appearance outside the direct adaptations in Satan's Six No. 4, published in 1993, which is a continuation of the events of Jason Goes to Hell.
 In 1995, Nancy A. Collins wrote a three-issue, non-canonical miniseries involving a crossover between Jason and Leatherface.
 The story involves Jason stowing away aboard a train, after being released from Crystal Lake when the area is drained due to heavy toxic-waste dumping.
 Jason meets Leatherface, who adopts him into his family after the two become friends.
 Eventually they turn on each other.
 In 1994, four young adult novels were released under the title of Friday the 13th.
 They did not feature Jason explicitly, but revolve around people becoming possessed by Jason when they put on his mask.

 In 2003 and 2005, Black Flame published novelizations of Freddy vs. Jason and Jason X respectively.
-In 2005, they began publishing a new series of novels; one set was published under the Jason X title, while the second set utilized the Friday the 13th title.
+In 2005, they began publishing a new series of novels; one set was published under the Jason X title, while the second set used the Friday the 13th title.
 The Jason X series consisted of four sequels to the novelization of the film.
 Jason X: The Experiment was the first published.
 In this novel, Jason is being used by the government, who are trying to use his indestructibility to create their own army of "super-soldiers".
 Planet of the Beast follows the efforts of Dr. Bardox and his crew as they try to clone the body of a comatose Jason, and shows their efforts to stay alive when Jason wakes from his coma.
 Death Moon revolves around Jason crash-landing at Moon Camp Americana.
 Jason is discovered below a prison site and unknowingly awakened in To the Third Power.
 Jason has a son in this book, conceived through a form of artificial insemination.